Vince Velasquez: San Diego Padres

 On September 15, 2021, the day after his release from the Phillies, Velasquez signed a minor league deal with the San Diego Padres.
 The team told Velasquez that they intended to use him as a reliever, but an injury to Blake Snell left the Padres in need of an additional starting pitcher.
 Velasquez was called up for a start on September 17 against the St. Louis Cardinals, giving up four earned runs and taking the loss in an 8–2 defeat.
 He pitched 12 2/3 innings in the Padres' rotation, allowing 12 earned runs and increasing his overall 2021 ERA to 6.30 for the year.
 Velasquez became a free agent at the end of the season.

 Chicago White Sox

 On March 14, 2022, Velasquez signed a one-year, $3 million contract with the Chicago White Sox.
+He made 27 appearances (nine starts) for the White Sox, compiling a 3–3 record and 4.78 ERA with 69 strikeouts across 75 1/3 innings pitched.

 Pittsburgh Pirates

 On December 13, 2022, Velasquez signed a one-year contract with the Pittsburgh Pirates.
+He made 8 starts for the Pirates in 2023, registering a 4–4 record and 3.86 ERA with 37 strikeouts in 37 1/3 innings pitched.
+On May 28, 2023, Velasquez was placed on the injured list with right elbow inflammation.
+On June 9, it was announced that Velasquez would undergo season–ending surgery to repair damage to his right ulnar collateral ligament, with a recovery timetable of 11–12 months.
+He became a free agent following the season.

+Cleveland Guardians

+On February 4, 2025, Velasquez signed a minor league contract with the Cleveland Guardians that included an invitation to spring training.
+On April 29, the Guardians selected Velasquez's contract, adding him to their active roster.
+He did not pitch for Cleveland before he was designated for assignment on May 2.
+Velasquez cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 4.
+He made 18 appearances for Columbus, logging a 5–4 record and 3.42 ERA with 95 strikeouts across 81 2/3 innings pitched.

+Lotte Giants

+On August 6, 2025, Velasquez signed with the Lotte Giants of the KBO League.